harishkashaboina/CarInsuranceClaim-Tableau/README.md

 Car Insurance Claim Analysis - Data visualization (Using Tableau)

 ## Project Description :
-Analysing the car insurance and claim data to gain meaningful insights from raw data to support decision-making, identify patterns, and extract valuable information with the help of Data visualization tool - Tableau.
+Analyzing the car insurance and claim data to gain meaningful insights from raw data to support decision-making, identify patterns, and extract valuable information with the help of a Data visualization tool - Tableau.

-This will give meaning will insights and insights will lead to recommendations help in business to strategies for growth.
+This will give meaningful insights and insights will lead to recommendations that help in business strategies for growth.

 ## Link to the Dashboard